RayHightower/RayHightower.com/_posts/2019-03-11-ai-superpowers-by-kai-fu-lee.markdown

 ### Conclusion

 [AI Superpowers](https://aisuperpowers.com) offers insights that go beyond technology.
-The author considers economic, social, and emotional consequences that are rarely discussed in a business book.
+The author considers economic, social, and emotional concerns that are rarely discussed in a business book.
 Anyone interested in AI, business, or the interaction between Chinese and American industries will find the book valuable.